 But his attitude begins to change after his father's ship wrecks, killing almost everyone on board and leaving young Oliver marooned on a mysterious island (its Chinese name translating to Purgatory).
 There he is taught belated lessons of right and wrong, of loyalty, of courage and (most importantly) how to shoot arrows really, really straight.

 Batman would be aghast at Oliver's ethos, though, given the Dark Knight's no-killing creed.
 While Oliver's vigilante slayings aren't necessarily graphic, they're inherently disturbing.
-He's the show's hero, remember—Starling City's self-appointed avenging angel who's trying to make the place safer.
+He's the show's hero, remember—a self-appointed avenging angel who's trying to make us all safer.
 But considering that his idea of making things "safer" is through assault and battery and the occasional murder … well, even Iron Man might get all high and mighty about that.

 The show has other problems too.
 CW loves its soapy plotlines, and Arrow is filled with suds.
-Oliver, despite being unfaithful, still has a thing for his ex, Lauren Lance, and you can bet there'll be romantic sparks flying before long.
+Relationships can get hot and steamy.
 Language, in between the twanging of bow strings, can be a bit rough.

 Oliver is roughly arrested, under suspicion of being the "Hood" (which he is).
 He's also tortured (but not by police).
 We see a masked man slice Oliver with a large knife (the blade partially obscured by Oliver's shirt).

 Oliver tells a baddie that he's been a disappointment to Starling City, aiming an arrow at him before the screen turns black and we hear the arrow fly.
 Folks fight, getting hit, kicked and choked.
 Someone gets shot by the police and dies.
 Someone else dies in a car accident (offscreen).
 A special arrow traps a man.
 A rabbit is skewered with an arrow.